Limitations for adaptive quantum state tomography in the presence of detector noise: Finite-sample readout-error mitigation

-In the previous sections, we have assumed that the noisy measurement operators $M_i$ required for the readout-error-mitigated state estimator were known exactly.
-Here, we turn to a more realistic scenario, in which one must first perform quantum detector tomography to obtain estimates of these noisy measurement operators.
+In the previous sections, we have assumed that the noisy measurement operators $M_\gamma$ required for the readout-error-mitigated state estimator were known exactly.
+Here, we turn to a scenario in which one must first perform quantum detector tomography with a finite number of samples to obtain estimates of these noisy measurement operators.
 Similarly to how state tomography reconstructs an unknown state with known measurement operators, detector tomography reconstructs unknown measurement operators with known calibration states \cite{Luis1999, Lundeen2008}.
 Our calibration states are the tetrahedron states

 Each tetrahedron state is prepared the same number of times for each set of measurement operators.
 The measurement operators are reconstructed by solving the linear set of equations using the maximum-likelihood estimator \cite{Fiurek2001}